Timusan/timusan.github.io/ja/stories/homepage.md

 ## Homepage content

-Shisaa.jp gives you your homepage free of content.
+shisaa.be gives you your homepage free of content.
 The content of your site is very personal and entirely up to you.
 Since you have full control over the backend, you are fully capable of inputting all your desired text and images after the site has been put on your own server.

-If needed, Shisaa.jp does offer inputting all your content for you, if delivered properly.
+If needed, shisaa.be does offer inputting all your content for you, if delivered properly.
 This is a separate service and is priced according to the volume of content you wish to have input.
 Once the content is known, a separate price will be proposed.

 <a name="hosting"></a>
 ## Homepage hosting

-After your homepage is up and running, Shisaa.jp offers a separate hosting and maintenance contract to run your site,  keep the server and your Drupal CMS up-to-date and secure.
-Remember, Shisaa.jp does everything in house, even the full server management.
+After your homepage is up and running, shisaa.be offers a separate hosting and maintenance contract to run your site,  keep the server and your Drupal CMS up-to-date and secure.
+Remember, shisaa.be does everything in house, even the full server management.
 This means the most optimal server installation for your Drupal CMS homepage.
 This contract will give you the following:

 * Dedicated hosting of your homepage
 * You do not share your server with other customers, you get your own virtual private server